larsborn/KvnoArztsuche/README.md

 # KvnoArztsuche Scraper

-This is a scraper for the search page of "Kassenärztliche Vereinigung Nordrhein (KVNO)" reachable under https://arztsuche.kvno.de/.
+This is a scraper for the search of "Kassenärztliche Vereinigung Nordrhein (KVNO)" reachable under https://arztsuche.kvno.de/.
 Output format is JSON that you can then easily search or generate stats.

 ## Usage